What is Council doing to protect our Shorebirds

-Provide feedback on the draft Shorebird Conservation Plan 2025-2030 by 5pm on Friday, 15 November 2024.
+Consultation on the draft Shorebird Conservation Plan 2025-2030 closed on Monday, 18 November 2024 at 5pm.

 Council is developing the Shorebird Conservation Plan 2025-2030.
 This plan continues and builds on the existing shorebird conservation program to support the conservation of migratory and resident shorebirds on the Sunshine Coast.

-The draft Shorebirds Conservation Plan that incorporates community feedback from the consultation will be peer reviewed by subject matter experts, before being finalised and presented for consideration by Council at a Council Ordinary Meeting in early 2025.
+The draft Shorebirds Conservation Plan that incorporates community feedback from this consultation will be peer reviewed by subject matter experts, before being finalised and presented for consideration by Council at a Council Ordinary Meeting in early 2025.

 The Sunshine Coast provides important habitat for migratory and resident shorebirds, where they share the coastal areas with our community.